 How To Bake The Cake Using a Water Bath

 This cake is baked in a water bath, which gives it an exceptional texture.
 First, you’ll need to wrap the bottom and sides of the pan with a large piece of foil, then repeat with another piece, to ensure that water from the bath doesn’t seep into the cake.
 Then, bring a kettle of water to a boil.
 When the cake batter is ready, pour it into the cake pan, and place the cake pan inside a large roasting pan.
 Place the roasting pan in the oven, and pour enough boiling water from the kettle into the roasting pan to come halfway up the sides of the cake pan.
 Be quick or the oven temperature would drop quickly.
 Watch this video or similar videos to get a better idea on how to do this.

 More Gluten Free Recipes:

 - Gluten Free Brownies

 - Chocolate Fudge Cookies

 - 10 1/2 oz./300 g bittersweet or semisweet chocolate , roughly chopped

 - 3/4 cup (1 and 1/2 sticks/180 g) unsalted butter

 - 1 teaspoon instant coffee powder or granules

 - 6 large eggs

-- Put chocolate, butter, water and instant coffee in a large heat-proof bowl and microwave in 20-second increments, stirring between each, until melted.
-Do not overheat.
+Put chocolate, butter, water and instant coffee in a large heat-proof bowl and microwave in 20-second increments, stirring between each, until melted.

-- In a mixer bowl fitted with a whisk attachment, whisk eggs and sugar on medium-high speed until light and fluffy and doubled in volume, about 5 minutes.
+In a mixer bowl fitted with a whisk attachment, whisk eggs and sugar at high speed until light and fluffy and doubled in volume, about 5 minutes.

-- Using a spatula, fold one-third of egg foam into chocolate mixture until mixed.
-Fold in remaining foam in 2 additions until the mixture is combined.
+Using a spatula, fold half of egg foam into chocolate mixture (make sure the chocolate isn't too hot) until mixed.
+Fold in remaining foam until combined.